How to Choose Your First Hiking Trail

 4. Pack 1-2 liters of water and basic supplies before heading out

 Don’t overthink it.
-Pick a well-reviewed beginner trail on AllTrails or WTA, grab your water bottle, and go experience what you’ve been planning.
+Pick a well-reviewed beginner trail on AllTrails or WTA, grab your water bottle, and get out there.

 Scroll to Top